Numerical Analysis of differential equations on weighted Sobolev spaces: beyond classical orthogonal polynomials: Introduction

-which are naturally posed in $H^1(\nu)$, where $\mathcal{L}$ is a well-studied operator in Probability Theory.
-Note that this type of equations are equivalent to (possibly nonlinear) Fokker--Planck equations and Schr\"odinger type equations~\cite[§4.9]{Pavliotis2014StochasticApplications}.
-Ideally, for both theoretical and practical purposes, we would like to have $\mathcal{L}$ diagonal with respect to the associated orthogonal polynominal basis $\{p_n\}$.
-Unfortunately, it is established~\cite{Bakry2014AnalysisOperators,Bakry2003CharacterizationPolynomials,Bakry2022OrthogonalOperators,Mazet1997ClassificationOrthogonaux} that this only occurs if the $p_n$'s belong to a classical family, suggesting that working with respect to non-classical weights is much more intricate.
+which is then naturally posed in $H^1(\nu)$, where $\mathcal{L}$ is also a well-studied operator in Probability Theory~\cite{Bakry2014AnalysisOperators,Kavian1993SomeUltracontractivity,Pavliotis2014StochasticApplications} (as the generator of a diffusion process).
+In principle, the compactness of the embedding $H^1(\nu)\hookrightarrow L^2(\nu)$ also allows one to approximate compact operators like $\cL^{-1}$ on these spaces with finite-dimensional matrices on the computer, and therefore to numerically solve such equations.
+Ideally, for both theoretical and practical purposes, we would like $\mathcal{L}$ to be diagonal with respect to the associated orthonormal polynomial basis $\cP =\{p_n\}_{n\in \N^*}$.
+Unfortunately, it is established~\cite{Bakry2014AnalysisOperators,Bakry2003CharacterizationPolynomials,Bakry2022OrthogonalOperators,Mazet1997ClassificationOrthogonaux} that this only occurs if the $p_n$'s belong to a classical family, suggesting that working with respect to non-classical weights is quite more challenging.

-Taking inspiration from this functional analytic theory, in this work, we overcome the apparent hurdles of working with non-classical orthogonal polynomials, and show that it is in fact possible to effectively solve some differential equations with respect to non-classical weights~\cite{Maroni1987ProlegomenesSemi-classiques}, numerically but also rigorously.